LeonardoESousa/NEMO/README.md

     - Once all calculations from step 1 are done, run the `nemo` command and choose option 6.
 Follow the instructions to set the parameters.
 Three files will be generated: an Ensemble file, with data from the ensemble of geometries; a differential_rate file, with the emission spectrum; a rates file, with all available rates (-> denote radiative transitions and ~> denote ISC transitions).

 4. IMPORTANT:
     - You may choose to calculate spectra and rates with different solvent dielectric constant and refractive index than the ones selected as input in Option 1.
-To do so, **NEMO** will resort to the extrapolation procedure described in ADD PAPER to adjust the results to the new solvent.
+To do so, **NEMO** will resort to the extrapolation procedure described in [this paper](https://pubs.acs.org/doi/full/10.1021/acs.jpca.3c03533) to adjust the results to the new solvent.

 5. For exciton properties:
     - For exciton properties, you must first calculate the fluorescence and absorption spectra of the donor and acceptor molecules of interest to you.
 Copy both spectra to a folder and inside this folder run the `nemo` command.
 Choose option 7.
 Follow the instructions to set the calculation parameters.
 A file will be generated with all the information.
 Importantly, diffusion length estimates are only sensible if donor and acceptor molecules are of the same kind.
-These estimations follow from the procedures described in: "de Sousa, L. E., Bueno, F. T., e Silva, G. M., da Silva Filho, D. A., & de Oliveira Neto, P. H. (2019).
+These estimations follow from the procedures described in: [de Sousa, L. E., Bueno, F. T., e Silva, G. M., da Silva Filho, D. A., & de Oliveira Neto, P. H. (2019).
 Fast predictions of exciton diffusion length in organic materials.
-Journal of Materials Chemistry C, 7(14), 4066-4071."
+Journal of Materials Chemistry C, 7(14), 4066-4071.](https://pubs.rsc.org/en/content/articlehtml/2019/tc/c9tc00153k)

 For better visualization of results, consider using  [**NEMOview**](https://github.com/LeonardoESousa/nemoview).